emilie-fleurot/my_website/content/Research/Rostrum/index.md

 + Marked differences in the allometric slope exists, species laying eggs late in the season on big acorns having a steeper allometric slope
 + The species with the longest oviposition period has the most variable rostrum length, matching with the highly variable size of the exploited resource

-This work led to an article :
+This work led to an article.